thewtex/thesis/introduction/background_and_significance.rst

-Recently, strain imaging with external ultrasound imaging using linear array transducers has been attempted [Bang2003,Dahl2004,Kanai2003,Maurice2005a,Maurice2004a,Maurice2005,Ribbers2007,Stoitsis2005,Schmitt2007,Shi2008]_.
+Recently, strain imaging with external ultrasound imaging using linear array transducers has been attempted [Ribbers2007,Schmitt2007,Shi2008]_.
 While the resolution of external ultrasound is much lower, it is noninvasive and appropriate for general stroke risk screening purposes.

-The first plaque characterization based on an external clinical transducer, a 7.0 MHz Acuson linear array, was reported by Meairs and Hennerici in 1999 [Meairs]_.
+The first plaque optimizationstrain characterization based on an external clinical transducer, a 7.0 MHz Acuson linear array, was reported by Meairs and Hennerici in 1999 [Meairs1999]_.
 While the bulk of research in this area ensued 5 years following, the quality of the Meairs and Hennerici paper supercedes later work.
 4D *in vivo* characterization was performed on carotid artery plaques of 23 asymptomatic and 22 symptomatic patients by scanning the linear array with an ECG gated stepper motor.
 The motion estimator was a hierarchical algorithm applied to laplacian filtered images that minimized a sum-of-squared differences cost function with the Gauss-Newton method.
 They found that even though no significant differences in echogenicity ar surface structure between symptomatic and asymptomatic cases could be found, symptomatic plaques demonstrated inherent plaque movement relative to asymptomatic plaques.
 Meairs evaluated two parameters: maximal surface velocity (MSV) and maximual discrepant surface velocity (MDSV).
 They found that MSV, which is termed local displacement in other literature that does not account the inter-frame time period, did not have significant differences between symptomatic and asymptomatic cases.
 In contract, MDSV, which is is termed local strain in other literature, did show a statistically significant difference between symptomatic and asymptomatic patients.

-Maurice2008a
+Later,

+Bang et al. implemented a motion tracking algorithm similar to what is found in the elastography literature [Ophir2000, Ophir2001]_, though they appeared to be unaware of that body of literature [Bang2003,Dahl2004]_.
+That is, a 2D cross correlation is calculated between small windows of tissue at frames contigious in time for different translations of the window.
+The local displacement is assumed to correspond to the translation with highest correlation.
+The precision of the correlation function can be improved with interpolation of the correlation matrix.
+Their images appeared to be quite noisy, and the fidelity of their method can not be determined because there was not rigorous validation.
+However, they commented on a few challenges that exist in the image analysis.
+First, the selection of optimal correlation window size is required for good performance.
+Second, a low framerate results in significant out-of-plane motion that diminishes tracking performance.

+Kanai et al. performed regional plaque displacement tracking in longitudinal plane images with the phase tracking method used by Kanai in cardiac strain applications [Kanai2003,Kanai1996,Kanai1997]_.
+This method was tauted for having a precision of approximately 0.5 μm observed with a rubber plate in a water tank [Kanai2003]_.

+Recent efforts working towards noninvasive strain estimation come from The University of Montreal and Montreal Hospital, Quebec.
+They call their motion tracking algorithm the Lagrangian speckle model estimator (LSME) [Maurice2004a,Maurice2005]_.
+The algorithm is similar to the approach by taken by Meairs: local motion is formulated as an non-linear minimization problem where the cost function is a sum of squared difference in intensity.
+The optimization algorithm utilized in this case is the Levenberg-Marquardt method instead of the Gauss-Newton method, and this motion model is a full affine transform instead of a simple translation.
+The translation portion of the problem is determined by peaking 2D cross-correlation, while the linear transformation (scaling, rotation, and shearing) is treated as a nonlinear optimization problem.
+In order for the model to incorporate decorrelation noise in their model, they have tried adding brightness offset and contrast parameters to the affine model [Schmitt2007]_.
+They have also used an optical flow approach [Maurice2005a]_.
+Unlike other methods where strains are calculated from the contrast in displacements of adjacent tracking points, strains are calculated from components of the linear transformation matrix of a single tracking point.
+Their method was applied to 16 subjects without carotid atherosclerosis binned into four age categories, [40-49], [50-59], [60-69], and [70-79] years old.
+While they were able to obtain reproducibility between left and right carotid and scanning from two independent radiologists, a statistically significant difference was not observed across age groups [Maurice2008a]_.

+The de Korte group from the Netherlands, whos efforts were previously focused on IVUS strain imaging, as described earlier, has recently forayed into the non-invasive strain imaging area [Ribbers2007]_.
+A 2-D cross-correlation motion tracking technique was applied to a cylindrical phantom and some *in vivo* test cases.
+Challenges noted in transverse images of the vessel mimicking phantom was the refraction artifact that occurs in this configuration.
+The speed of sound change coupled with the curvature of the artery's inner wall redirects propagation of the ultrasound beam.
+Observed motion distal to the lumen-artery interface can then actually be due to movement of the lumen-artery interface instead of local tissue, or the refracted signal may not return to the transducer, which makes motion tracking a challenge.

+Recently, Shi et al. from our laboratory presented preliminary results from diagnostic characterization of carotid endarterectory patients with strain imaging [Shi2008]_.
+A hierachical 2D cross-correlation method was used for motion tracking.
+The results indicted tho strain values correlated with calcific and non-calcific B-Mode presentation and that strain indices may differentiate symptomatic and asymptomatic cases.

 Angular compounding
 ~~~~~~~~~~~~~~~~~~~